prat129/Dlithe_credit_card/README.md

      anomaly detection

- Result : 30% of the given nmber of transaction are detected to be fraudulent with an accuracy of 90% (by using Isolation forest algorithm)
+ Result : 30% of the given number of transaction are detected to be fraudulent with an accuracy of 90% (by using Isolation forest algorithm)

  resources and references: